Summary

 To understand the user behavior of a broad audience, and solve the questions I had on recommendation and itinerary organization, I did the domain research to help me move forward through quantified data.

-want the tailored information based on personal preferences. *
+57% of U.S. travelerswant the tailored information based on

 Takeaway from User Interview & Data Research -